Updated: | Published:

 Over the years, we built out a well-oiled Marketing machine and I realized my passion for different aspects of Marketing and business in general.
 As our team grew, John and Martin were gracious enough to support me, and help me in carving out my own branch of our Marketing machine, which was Branding and Communications.

 Another great aspect of branching out into the brand and communications side of GURUS’ Marketing efforts was travelling to international events and conferences, like the annual Oracle NetSuite SuiteWorld.
 Once a year, NetSuite ERP customers, developers, consultants, experts and partners come together for a week-long event.
-This huge gathering allows you to network, attend impactful learning sessions and expand your knowledge of the NetSuite ecosystem.

 It was an incredible experience for a Marketer for several reasons: